-- 6. All games shall be played in accordance with the Laws of the Sport of Bowls, Crystal Mark Fourth Edition, 2022; BCB Domestic Regulations; BCB Canadian Championship Policies; and these Conditions of Play. - 7.
-The format will consist of 4 bowls per player; all games shall be first to achieve 21 shots, with a time limit of 2 hours and 15 minutes.
-Any shots in excess of 21 are not counted. - 8.
+- ii.
+If a player wins the first two ends of the tie-breaker, the third end need not be played. - d.
+In all cases a tied end will count as a played end. - e.
+There will be a time limit of 2 hours.
+Time limits include trial ends. - i.
+If the time limit is reached and the sets are split, a tiebreaker will still be played.
+A tie-breaker does not count towards the time limit. - 8.
 Sectional round robin will be played leading to post-sectional straight knockout rounds.
 The creation of the draw and assignment of players into sections will take place as per the Draw Policy. - 9.
 All games shall be played using the "re-spotting the jack" rule per section 56.5 of the Laws of the Sport of Bowls and the "one re-spot position" per section 56.5.3 of the Laws of the Sport of Bowls. - 10.
-Prior to the start of a game, each player will be allowed two trial ends.
+Prior to the start of a game, each player or team will be allowed two trial ends.
 For trial ends, players may use the same number of bowls as they would in the game.
-Trial ends will commence 15 minutes prior to the official start time. - 11.
-Any player not ready to play at their official start time for any game shall forego their right to play trial ends. - 12.
+Trial ends will be included as part of the time limit for the match. - 11.
+Any player not ready to play at their official start time for any game, or within 10 minutes of the previous game's completion on their assigned rink, shall forego their right to play trial ends. - 12.
 An official signal shall be sounded to signal the scheduled starting time for each game.
 No game shall be started before the official signal is given.
-If any player is not ready to play within 20 minutes after the official start time of their game, they shall forfeit the game to their opponent.
+If any player is not ready to play within 10 minutes after the official start time of their game, their team shall forfeit the game to their opponent.